PaulAdutwum/PaulAdutwum/README.md

 # Hi there!
 Welcome to my Github!
 I'm Paul Adutwum, feel free to to call me Paul.
 I am a student at Bates College, studying Computerscience and Mathematics.
 I am interested in Data Science, Machine Learning and Fullstack Development.
+Currently I am seeking internship opportunites for summer 2025.
+Please feel free to connect with me via my email or social media

 ## 🎓 Education
-- **Bates College**
+- Bates College
-  - *B.Sc. in Computer Science, and Mathematics*
+  - B.Sc. in Computer Science, and Mathematics

 ---